'Comfort Woman' Statue Sparks Diplomatic Row Between Japan And South Korea

 Korea's finance ministry said it "regrets" that Japan suspended economic talks, including those focused on a potential currency swap deal, the Korea Herald reported.
 "It is desirable that the two countries continue bilateral economic and financial cooperation regardless of political and diplomatic relations," the ministry added.

-The Associated Press reported that another statue by the same artist has has stood in front of Japan's embassy in Seoul since 2011, prior to the agreement.
+The Associated Press reported that another statue by the same artist has stood in front of Japan's embassy in Seoul since 2011, prior to the agreement.

 And the BBC says that "another 37 are thought to exist in South Korea, while in Australia a similar statue has sparked a row between Korean and Japanese community groups."